 - Plagiarism is the appropriation of another person's ideas, processes, results, or words without giving appropriate credit.

 An adverse employment action, or credible threat of an adverse employment action, taken against an employee who has reported actual or suspected misconduct, participated in an inquiry or investigation, or raised a concern.
-Disciplinary action taken as a result of misconduct is not considered retaliation.
+Disciplinary action resulting from performance or taken as a result of misconduct is not considered retaliation.
 Types of adverse action include, but are not limited to: dismissal from employment; demotion; unfounded negative job references; loss of salary or benefits; transfer or reassignment; denial of promotion that otherwise would have been received; and/or unwarranted written notices or change in day to day job duties.

 Timely is defined to mean as soon as reasonably possible once misconduct is known or suspected, or without unreasonable delay.